New York University on Overleaf

 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You’ll need to link your account to your NYU single sign on.

-Join a community of authors at New York University
+Join a community of over 16637 authors at New York University

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!